-The Asset-Based segment represented approximately 71% of our total revenues before other revenues and intercompany eliminations for the three and six months ended June 30, 2017.
-As part of our corporate restructuring, effective January 1, 2017, certain nonunion sales, pricing, customer service, marketing, and capacity sourcing employees were transferred to our corporate shared services departments (reported in "Other and eliminations"), which increased the percentage of union employees within the Asset-Based segment.
-As of June 2017, approximately 83% of Asset-Based employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
+The Asset-Based segment represented approximately 69% and 70% of our total revenues before other revenues and intercompany eliminations for the three and nine months ended September 30, 2017, respectively.
+As part of our corporate restructuring, effective January 1, 2017, certain nonunion sales, pricing, customer service, marketing, and capacity sourcing employees were transferred to our shared services (reported in "Other and eliminations"), which increased the percentage of union employees within the Asset-Based segment.
+As of September 2017, approximately 83% of Asset-Based employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
 The ABF NMFA included a 7% wage rate reduction effective on the November 3, 2013 implementation date, followed by wage rate increases of 2% on July 1 in each of the next three years, which began in 2014, and a 2.5% increase on July 1, 2017; a one-week reduction in annual compensated vacation effective for employee anniversary dates on or after April 1, 2013; the option to expand the use of purchased transportation; and increased flexibility in labor work rules.
 The ABF NMFA and the related supplemental agreements provide for continued contributions to various multiemployer health, welfare, and pension plans maintained for the benefit of Asset-Based employees who are members of the IBT.
 The estimated net effect of the November 3, 2013 wage rate reduction and the benefit rate increase which was applied retroactively to August 1, 2013 was an initial reduction of approximately 4% to the combined total contractual wage and benefit rate under the ABF NMFA.
 Following the initial reduction, the combined contractual wage and benefit contribution rate under the ABF NMFA is estimated to increase approximately 2.5% on a compounded annual basis throughout the contract period which extends through March 31, 2018.
+Management cannot make any assurances as to the contractual wage and benefit contribution rates beyond the current contract period.
+Negotiations for the terms of the next collective bargaining agreement with the IBT are expected to begin in the first quarter of 2018.